How do I apply?

 Hours accumulated during any field assignment can count toward the experiential requirement as long as you do not list the associated 595 or 680 courses in the 45 credits distributed in the nine categories for the license’s educational requirements.

-I have a prior graduate degree in “_____________ Psychology.”
+I have a prior master's degree in psychology.
 Based on that degree, am I potentially eligible for an LPC license in New Jersey?

-No. As of 2006, NJ requires that all applicants for the LPC must possess a master’s degree with the specific words “counselor” or “counseling” in the title of the degree.
+No. As of 2006, NJ requires that all applicants for the LPC must possess a master’s degree with the specific words “counselor” or “counseling” in the title of the degree awardd and the institution offering the degree shall state in the catalog or in another format acceptable to the Committee that the purpose of the graduate degree is to prepare students for the professional practice of counseling.

 Can I meet the requirements for the LCADC (Licensed Clinical Alcohol/Drug Counselor) in Monmouth’s Mental Health Counseling program?